 Angle Sums of Planar Triangles

 The sum of the interior angles of a planar triangle is 180°.
 A standard approach to ‘teaching’ this is to get learners to measure angles of triangles using a protractor, resulting in a range of sums of the order of 180° ± 10°.
 Eventually the teacher is forced to declare that the answer should be 180°, but this is likely to convince only those children who are trying to please teacher and accept everything they are told.
 The experiment itself fails to convince anyone because the variation is due to measurement error, not to dimensions-of-possible-variation in the structural sense.
 It may however provide kinaesthetic support for what it asserts.
 The epistemological basis for knowing the sum of the angles of a triangle lies neither in the material world, nor in the social world, but in the structural world of mathematics and the imagination (Hilbert & Cohn-Vossen 1952).
-It is a consequence of assumptions about the material world, namely that in the plane, keeping track of the rotation of a direction indicator as you transport it around the boundary of a triangle (indeed any non-self-intersecting polygon) always yields one full revolution (also known as the ‘turtle-turning theorem’: see Abelson & diSessa 1980).
+It is a consequence of assumptions about the material world, namely that, in the plane, keeping track of the rotation of a direction indicator as you transport it around the boundary of a triangle (indeed any non-self-intersecting polygon) always yields one full revolution (also known as the ‘turtle-turning theorem’: see Abelson & diSessa 1980).
 From this the sum of the interior angles can be deduced by reasoning on the basis of this explicitly acknowledged property.

 The turtle-turning theorem is structurally perfectly adequate as the sole basis for reasoning about the angle sum and, being based on personal bodily experience, links the kinaesthetic with the cognitive through reflective abstraction (Piaget 1970), that is, through becoming aware of coordinated actions.
-It is the underlying structural reason for the result.
+It is an underlying structural reason for the result.
 The actual angle sum is not something that needs to be memorised, since familiarity will develop with use and with the confidence of being able to reconstruct it using the body-based notion of turning.
 Because it is used on imagined triangles (though it could be initiated by having someone traverse a big triangle while someone else records the turn, not by measuring but by replicating while standing at a fixed point), the result is a property that applies to all triangles, not just the few illustrated in the textbook.

 This is an instance of productive thinking, to use a term coined by Wertheimer (1945, 1961) to which we shall return later, because the notion of traversing a closed planar figure is not restricted to triangles, nor even to polygons; and it can be extended to figures in which the turtle turns through other whole numbers of full revolutions (winding numbers other than 1) such as with self-crossing polygons.
 There are some hidden assumptions, however.
 Because you are effectively transporting an angle from one place to another (the angle turned through so far) you have to assume that this movement does not change the measure of the angle (as indeed it does in some less familiar mathematical spaces).